This article may contain compensated links. Please read the disclosure for more info.

 Verse: Use as a model the first melodic phrase from the verse in "Norwegian Wood."
 It has three short parts.
 This is the Verse:

 As you can see, the three parts of the melody a), b) and c) share the same rhythm and a melody that moves mostly down. b) and c) have an interval of a third and a fifth skipping up.

 Chorus: This is the Chorus:

-The chorus is simply a longer phrase moving in steps and repeated notes.
+The chorus in this piece is simply a longer phrase moving in steps and repeated notes.
 After a skip of a fifth, the melody moves gradually downwards.

-Finally, let’s combine these two parts, the verse and the chorus, and build your “own” song (sing on a syllable or whatever, since we are using no lyrics.)
+Finally, let us combine these two parts, the verse and the chorus, and then build your own song (sing on a syllable or whatever, since we are using no lyrics.)

+It was fun, wasn't it!
 Try it again with other sounds or melodies.
 Make sure to practice how to make a song with other songs as well.
-Let me know how it went in the comments below!